-UCP students benefit from online databases of eBooks and electronic journals from both UCP and ARU (for those on ARU accredited programmes) and are encouraged to use both.
-All students using ARU resources will need to log in to the ARU Digital Library first in order to access these resources.
+UCP students benefit from online databases of eBooks and electronic journals from UCP and are encouraged to use both.
+All validated ARU students can use some generic ARU resources and will need to log in to the ARU Digital Library first in order to access these.
 ARU validated students will need to go to the Partner Access link under Associate Colleges to see the list of their databases.